rusuly/MySqlCdc/README.md

 - Automatic failover is not not supported.
 - Multi-source replication & multi-master topology setup are not supported.
 - Supported auth plugins are `mysql_native_password` and `caching_sha2_password`.
+- Currently the lib supports connecting to 'localhost' without SSL encryption.

 ## Prerequisites
 Please make sure the following requirements are met: